GLOBAL MARKETS-Stocks, bond yields dip as U.S. data muddies Fed rates outlook

 The dollar slipped as traders weighed up an uncertain economic outlook, while China's yuan firmed as authorities loosened some of the country's zero-COVID rules.

-China's national health authority said on Wednesday that asymptomatic COVID-19 cases and those with mild symptoms can self-treat while in quarantine at home, the strongest sign so far that Beijing is preparing to live with the disease.
+China's national health authority said asymptomatic COVID-19 cases and those with mild symptoms can self-treat while in quarantine at home, the strongest sign so far that Beijing is preparing to live with the disease.

 Market reaction was negative as the focus shifts to how well China can execute its policy shift.